Associate Professor Kate Willink

 Why a communications major?

-How did this degree help me with my internship?
+How did this degree help me with my work in a psychology lab this summer?

 How has communication studies impacted my future?